How to Rent Your Home for Movies

 something-you-want-commercial

-They used almost all of our furniture for this commercial.
-That’s our dining table, chairs, vase and flowers.
-You can also see my vintage windows hanging on the right wall.
+They used almost all our furniture, including our dining table, chairs, vase, and flowers, for this commercial.
+My vintage windows hang on the right wall.

 We have only moved out of our home a few times while they were filming.
-We try really hard to stay upstairs or on the third floor if they aren’t using the entire home.
-As glamorous as it sounds to stay a the Hyatt or Ritz-Carlton, just imagine trying to get your car out of the valet to take your kids to school, four athletic practices, and play practice.
-It is not fun.
+We try hard to stay upstairs or on the third floor if they aren’t using the entire house.
+As glamorous as staying at the Hyatt or Ritz-Carlton sounds, imagine getting your car out of the valet to take your kids to school, four athletic practices, and play practice.
+It was not fun.
 Not at all.

-Click here to see some behind the scenes footage from when we were filming at our home.
+Click here to see some behind-the-scenes footage from filming at our home.

 Skittles Super Bowl Commercial